Bomb kills two in Alexandria ahead of Egypt presidential vote

 As military commander, Sisi led the ousting of Egypt’s only competitively-elected leader, President Mohamed Mursi, a member of the Muslim Brotherhood, who was toppled amid demonstrations against his rule in 2013, a year after taking power.
 Sisi took office with a landslide election victory a year later.

-State news agency MENA blamed the Brotherhood, which is now banned in Egypt and designated a terrorist group, for Saturday’s bombing.
+State news agency MENA blamed the Brotherhood, banned in Egypt and designated a terrorist group, for Saturday’s bombing.

 “This attempt comes in the context of terrorist Muslim Brotherhood elements trying to disrupt the electoral process and influence citizens into not going to the polls and participating in the presidential election,” the agency said.

-Islamic State and other militant groups have successfully assassinated officials in recent years.
-Islamic State bombed a hotel in Sinai in 2015 during a parliamentary election, killing seven people including two judges overseeing the vote.
+Islamic State (IS) and other militant groups have assassinated several officials in recent years.

-Egypt’s top public prosecutor, Hisham Barakat, was killed by a car bomb in June 2015.
+Sisi said on Friday the jihadists would soon be defeated in the region.

-Reporting by Mohamed Abdellah and Haitham Ahmed; Writing by Ahmed Aboulenein; Editing by William Maclean and Andrew Bolton
+Reporting by Mohamed Abdellah and Haitham Ahmed; Additional reporting by Ahmed Tolba and Omar Fahmy; Writing by Ahmed Aboulenein; Editing by Andrew Bolton and Helen Popper